jnvsor/render_array/README.md

 ```

 ####Callbacks
-As mentioned before, by assigning the `#callback` value to a render array it
+As mentioned before, by assigning the `>cb` value to a render array it will call
-will be rendered by that function instead.
-Additionally, extra parameters can be
+those functions before rendering.
+Additionally, extra parameters can be passed
-passed to `render()` which will be passed on to the callback like so:
+to `render()` which will be passed on to the callback like so:

 ```php
 function wierdCallback($array, $opts){